-Every year, for Holocaust Remembrance Day, I make a point of doing “something Jewish” that helps me focus on the terrible events of the past and remember them.
-This year, driven by two Italian pieces of news, I decided to spend some time of my Saturday writing this blog post.
+Every year, for Holocaust Remembrance Day, I make a point of doing “something Jewish” that helps me focus on and remember the terrible events of the past.
+This year, driven by two pieces of Italian news, I decided to spend some time of my Saturday writing this blog post.
 The first article that captured my interest was titled:

-Most of you probably – unfortunately! – are familiar with last October’s events at an Italian soccer stadium, where during a match against Roma, some Lazio supporters created big stickers with the photo of Anne Frank wearing the Roma jersey.
-The idea was to mock their adversaries: saying that Anne Frank cheered for Rome was apparently a terrible insult…
+Most of you probably – unfortunately! – are familiar with last October’s events at an Italian soccer stadium, where during a match against Roma, some Lazio supporters created big stickers with a photo of Anne Frank wearing a Roma jersey.
+The idea was to mock their adversaries: the idea that Anne Frank cheered for Rome was apparently a terrible insult…

 Without going into all the revulsion and reaction of various politicians and soccer presidents, I was particularly struck by the choice of using Anne Frank as a derogatory example.
 We all know that some soccer hooligans in general, and Lazio supporters in particular, have always shown some signs – to use a euphemism – of racism and antisemitism; however using a murdered young girl for their stupid mockery seemed beyond the pale.